vdhkcheems/vdhkcheems/README.md

 ### Hi there

-😁This is vdhkcheems, I am a first year undergrad student.
+😁This is vdhkcheems, I am a undergrad student in NSUT.

-💻Member of GDSC-NSUT, Codechef-NSUT Chapter and NSUT.AI all in ML department

-📚I'm currently doing the MIT Python 6.0001 and Machine learning Course by Andrew NG of Stanford University.

-☘️ I'm interested in Machine learning and Artificial Intelligence.
+💻 I am interested in Machine learning and data science.

 🎮My hobbies are watching anime and playing video games